Keeper-Security/discovery-and-rotation-saas-dev/integrations/azure_user/README.md

     <img src="images/assign-role-3.png" width="350" alt="assign-role-3">

-- Assing the below api permissions to the application.
+- Assign the below api permissions to the application.

     - User-PasswordProfile.ReadWrite.All